color

 At the core of the library is the Color type, with various initializers available.

-For convenience, the color module itself is callable:
+For convenience, the color module itself is callable as a shorthand for some standard initializers:

 |String| -> Color